LIST OF PLACES:I–Z

 -

 Elijah and Elisha ministered (1 Kgs.
 18:2; 2 Kgs.
-6:19–20); When King Ahaziah turned to Baalzebub, Elijah prophesied his death (2 Kgs.
+6:19–20); King Ahaziah I of Israel turned to Baalzebub and Elijah prophesied his death (2 Kgs.
 1)

 -

 Conquered by Assyrians in 721 BC, completing the capture of the ten tribes (2 Kgs.
-18:9–10); King of Assyria brought in outsiders who intermixed their religion (2 Kgs.
-17:24–41)
+18:9–10); the Assyrians brought in outsiders who intermixed their religion (2 Kgs.
+17:24–41); Samaritans emerged as an ethnoreligious group, claiming the area for their own

 -

-Jesus taught a Samaritan woman (see Shechem)
+Jesus taught a Samaritan woman (see Shechem) and the city; later Jesus and disciples were rejected (Luke 9:51–56)

 -